China–South Sudan relations: Chinese development finance to South Sudan

 Up to 2011, there were approximately five Chinese official development finance projects identified in South Sudan by various media reports.
 These projects range from assisting in constructing a hospital in Bentiu in 2011, to a grant of 200 million CNY for agriculture, education, health and water supply projects in South Sudan.

+From the start of the South Sudanese Civil War until 2017, China provided South Sudan with at least $49 million in humanitarian assistance.

+During the 2018 Forum on China-Africa Cooperation summit, Xi Jinping announced an additional grant of RMB 300 million and RMB 100 in emergency food aid to South Sudan.